-Ancient Pueblo peoples (Hisatsinom) were an ancient Native American culture centered on the present-day Four Corners area of the United States, comprising southern Utah, northeastern Arizona, northern New Mexico, and southwestern Colorado.
+Ancient Pueblo peoples (Hisatsinom) were an ancient Native American culture centered in the present-day Four Corners area of the United States, comprising southeastern Utah, northeastern Arizona, northern New Mexico and southwestern Colorado.
 They lived in a range of structures, including pit houses, pueblos, and cliff dwellings designed so that they could lift entry ladders during enemy attacks, which provided security.
 The connection between certain New Mexican families and the Hisatsinom will be explored.
 A short film that will trace the history of these people will be shown.
 We will also discuss which families show the markers that are most identified with this ancient civilization.